 For the assignments and quizzes, it is recommended that you work on MyEconLab at your own pace and do not leave to the last minute.
 If the website crashes and you cannot do your submission by the due date, it will be the student's responsibility and there will not be any deadline extensions.

-3 Midterm Exams: Midterm exams are each worth 20% of your final grade.
-The chapters that you will be responsible for each midterm are provided at the end of the syllabus under "Tentative Course Schedule".
+1 Quiz: The quiz is worth 20% of your final grade.
+The chapters that you will be responsible for is provided at the end of the syllabus under "Tentative Course Schedule".